 Course of Study

-Earn this Master of Education degree by completing 10 courses for 30 units of course work.
-The program consists of five foundation core courses including a capstone seminar, and five specialization courses.
-You can start in any semester and begin with any courses offered.
-The Capstone Seminar is the only course with prerequisite(s) and is planned as your last course in the program.
-Earn your Masters in STEAM in San Diego today.
+Earn this Master of Education degree online by completing 10 courses (3-units each) for 30 units of coursework.
+Your online Masters in Education program consists of five foundation courses including a capstone action research project as well as five specialization courses.
+You may begin your study in any semester with any of the courses offered.
+The Capstone Seminar is the final course in the program and builds on knowledge gained in the research and specialization courses.
+Earn your masters in STEAM in San Diego today.